Apple rejigs its online store before mega launches

-New Delhi, Aug 4 (IANS) Apple has given a brand new look to its Online Store, with a dedicated tab on top-level navigation, as the tech giant prepares for mega launches in coming months.
+New Delhi: Apple has given a brand new look to its Online Store, with a dedicated tab on top-level navigation, as the tech giant prepares for mega launches in coming months.

 The Online Store, that went down for nearly an hour, emerged in a new look and feel late on Tuesday.